FuenCore/fuenBot.js/README.md

 ## Bot discord

 ### How to use it ?
-1. Create a ".env" file at the root of the project and create variable named TOKEN
+1. Create a ".env" file at the root of the project and create variable named TOKEN and SERVNAME

+ex:
-ex: TOKEN=exampleOfToken
+TOKEN=exampleOfToken
+SERVNAME=ServerName

 2. npm i